TinyauthTinyauth

 FlagDescriptionDefaultRequired

---interactiveUse an interactive TUI for creating the user.falseno
+--interactive (-i)Use an interactive TUI for user creation.falseno

 ./tinyauth user verify --interactive

-./tinyauth user verify --user 'user@example.com:$2a$10$UdLYoJ5lgPsC0RKqYH/jMua7zIn0g9kPqWmhYayJYLaZQ/FTmH2/u' --username user@example.com --password password --totp 123456
+./tinyauth user verify --user 'user@example.com:$2a$10$UdLYoJ5lgPsC0RKqYH/jMua7zIn0g9kPqWmhYayJYLaZQ/FTmH2/u' --username user@example.com --password password

 FlagDescriptionDefaultRequired

---userThe username:hash combination to verify.-no (if using interactive)
+--userThe username:hash combination to verify.``yes

---interactiveUse an interactive TUI for creating the user.falseno
+--interactive (-i)Use an interactive TUI for verification.falseno

-Generate TOTP command
+Generate TOTP Command

 Tinyauth can auto generate TOTP codes for you, the combination is username:hash:secret.
 You can generate a TOTP user with: